comit/sonoff-bridge/Home-Assistant.md

 ```
 The first two will pick up the temp and humidity on the DHT22 sensor output when there is a mqtt pub request like this ``mosquitto_pub -h localhost -t 'cmnd/sonoff/status' -m '10'``

-The last sensor picks up what the SONOFF and this software sends periodically and it done automatically at this point.
+The last sensor picks up what the SONOFF and this software sends periodically and is done automatically at this point.
 This periodic interval can be changed using the ``TelePeriod`` command (see the wiki or the MQTT commands).